openSUSE/news-o-o/_posts/2010-12-13-holiday-wishes-from-the-opensuse-board.markdown

 See you all at Wednesday's meeting, and in 2011!

-The openSUSE Board  Pascal Bleser, Rupert Horstkötter, Pavol Rusnak, Henne Vogelsang, Bryen Yunashko,
+The openSUSE Board  Pascal Bleser, Rupert HorstkÃ¶tter, Pavol Rusnak, Henne Vogelsang, Bryen Yunashko,